 3. Organic Olive Oil

 Extra virgin olive oil has healing and anti-inflammatory properties and you’ve probably already got some in your kitchen!
 Use an organic version and be sure to wash away before baby nurses.

-- Always wash your breast and nipple well before feeding baby when using a manuka treatment.
-Babies should not be exposed to it until they are more than 12 months of age.
+Always wash your breast and nipple well before feeding baby when using a manuka treatment.
+Babies should not be exposed to it until they are at least 12 months of age.

 Other natural options for relieving breast pain

 - Relax with a warm compress before baby latches.
 This helps relieve engorgement, and softens and relaxes the nipple, encouraging let-down.

 - Apply a cold compress between feedings under your arms and to your breasts to reduce swelling.
 Apply for 15-20 minutes as needed.

 - Hand-express a little milk if your nipple and areola are hard, and massage the breast gently to encourage flow.

 - Go topless as much as possible, and let the air dry your nipples.